On the Morrison-Kawamata dream space and its applications: Preliminaries

+To simplify the notation, we usually omit ``$/T$'' from expressions such as ``(weak) minimal models$/T$'' when the base is clear from the context.

-For a variety of Calabi-Yau type, if every effective $\Rr$-Cartier divisor admits a good minimal model, then we say that the variety satisfies the good minimal model conjecture.
-This conjecture is known to hold at least up to dimension $3$.
+For a variety of Calabi-Yau type, the good minimal model conjecture predicts that every effective $\bR$-Cartier divisor admits a good minimal model.
+We say that such a variety satisfies the good minimal model conjecture if this prediction holds for all effective $\bR$-Cartier divisors on it.
+This conjecture is known to hold in dimension at most $3$.